 When is the rainy season in Japan?

-Hokkaido and Ogasawara, Japan’s northernmost islands, barely experience any rain at all over these weeks.
-This doesn’t mean the weather there is perfect, there weather can be cold and cloudy during this period.
+Hokkaido and the Ogasawara islands barely experience any rain at all over these weeks.
+This doesn’t mean the weather there is perfect, as it can be cold and cloudy during this period.
 In Japan’s southern islands, such as Okinawa, the rainy season comes a little earlier, in May.

 |Rainy season in Japan: Average dates|